Best Ramen Shops in Seoul Featured on Korean TV Shows

 | Menya Sakamoto | Classic Shoyu Ramen | 10,000 - 14,000 KRW | Gangnam (Garosu-gil) | Saengsong Today |

-Practical Tips for Your Ramen Adventure in Seoul
+Your Go-To Tips for an Amazing Ramen Adventure in Seoul

-- Ordering Etiquette: Many ramen shops in Korea use ticket machines (키오스크 - kiosk) where you select and pay for your order.
+- Ordering Etiquette: Here's the thing about ordering: many ramen shops in Korea use ticket machines (키오스크 - kiosk) where you select and pay for your order.
 If not, you'll order directly from a staff member.
-Don't worry if you don't speak Korean; many places have English menus or pictures.
+Don't sweat it if you don't speak Korean; many places have English menus or pictures, so you'll be just fine!

-- Spice Level: If you're sensitive to spice, always ask for "덜 맵게 해주세요" (deol maepge haejuseyo - please make it less spicy) or opt for non-spicy options.
+- Spice Level: If you're sensitive to spice, always tell them "덜 맵게 해주세요" (deol maepge haejuseyo - please make it less spicy) or opt for non-spicy options.
 Conversely, if you love heat, ask for "더 맵게 해주세요" (deo maepge haejuseyo - please make it spicier)!

 - Slurp Away!
+Go ahead and slurp!
 In Korea, as in Japan, slurping your noodles is perfectly acceptable and even a sign of enjoyment!
 It also helps cool the hot noodles as they enter your mouth.

-- Cash vs. Card: Most establishments accept major credit cards, but it's always good to carry a small amount of cash (10,000-20,000 KRW) just in case, especially for smaller, older spots.
+- Cash vs. Card: Most establishments accept major credit cards, but it's always a good idea to carry a small amount of cash (10,000-20,000 KRW) just in case, especially for smaller, older spots.

-So there you have it, fellow explorers!
+So, there you have it, my foodie friends!
 A curated list of ramen shops in Seoul, verified by Korean TV shows, that promise an authentic and unforgettable culinary journey.
-From the rich depths of Tonkotsu to the innovative twists of Korean fusion, your taste buds are in for a treat.
-Get ready to slurp your way through Seoul, one delicious bowl at a time, and live out your own K-drama food fantasy!
+From the rich depths of Tonkotsu to the innovative twists of Korean fusion, your taste buds are going to thank you.
+Get ready to slurp your way through Seoul, one delicious bowl at a time, and totally live out your own K-drama food fantasy!

 💡 AI Travel Tip